Luisinhoas/Causal-Inference-GP1-/README.md

 waldtest(model, model_unres, vcov = vcovHC(model_unres, type = "HC0"))
 ```

-The heteroskedasticity is not complitely avoid in this last model, but this is the best model possible.
-As the heteroskedasticity does not cause any bias, we just need to take into account the decreae in efficiency that is expected to be avoid using this other approaches presented.
+The heteroskedasticity is not complitely avoid in this last model, but this is the best model possible if we still want to use OLS.
+As the heteroskedasticity does not cause any bias, we just need to take into account the decrease in efficiency that is expected to be avoid using this other approaches presented.

-# 4. General checks and comprobations.
+# 5. General checks and comprobations.
 ## Correlations.

 ```{r}